DiagSet: a dataset for prostate cancer histopathological image classification: Conclusions

 \section{Conclusions}

-In this paper we present the DiagSet dataset containing whole slide images of the prostate cancer tissues annotated and labeled by the professional histopathology doctors in accordance with the Gleason scale.
-This dataset made possible training and testing of a number of deep convolutional neural network architectures, such as AlexNet, VGG16, VGG19, ResNet50, and InceptionV3 in various configurations, data imbalance settings, and different image magnifications.
-From these the best performing configurations were selected to form an ensemble of deep neural classifiers, for which the obtained best average accuracy is 94.67{\%} in the binary cancer vs. no-cancer classification setup.
-Apart, the statistical hypothesis testing framework, containing one parametric and two non-parametric methods, has been proposed as the additional diagnosis verification methods.
-The obtained results of machine based diagnosis have been verified in the experiment involving histopathology doctors, showing high statistical agreement.
-The DiagSet is available at \url{https://ai-econsilio.diag.pl}.
+In this paper, we present the DiagSet dataset containing whole slide images of the prostate cancer tissues annotated and labeled by the professional histopathology doctors following the Gleason scale.
+This dataset made possible training and testing of several deep convolutional neural network architectures, such as AlexNet, VGG16, VGG19, ResNet50, and InceptionV3, as well as vision transformer architecture ViT-B/32, in various configurations, data imbalance settings, and different image magnifications.
+From these, the best-performing configurations were selected to form an ensemble of deep neural classifiers, for which the obtained best accuracy is 94.6{\%} in the binary cancer vs. no-cancer classification setup.
+Based on the patch-level predictions, a simple strategy for whole-slide diagnosis based on thresholding was devised.
+The obtained results of machine-based diagnosis have been verified in the experiment involving histopathology doctors, showing high statistical agreement.
+We believe that the methods presented here, as well as the fully annotated DiagSet - available from the Internet - will be very useful to other researchers.
+However, we plan to continue working in this direction.
+Among other things, future research will focus on examining our ensembles with other prostate cancer datasets, as well as those connected to DiagSet.
+Future work will also include new architectures based on attention mechanisms in ViT structures.